OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_Taxonomy.md

 ![opened Treetable from taxonomy structure](assets/taxonomy-overview-hierarchy.jpg){ class="shadow lightbox" }

 In the detail view competences can be added afterwards.
 Like this users get access rights for the single taxonomy levels.
-In OpenOlat competences have been added in the release 12.2.

 4 different competences are distinguished.
 Following they are outlined
 shortly: